jmrozanec/ts2g2/README.md

     g = timeseries.to_graph(NaturalVisibilityGraphStrategy())
     sequence = g.to_sequence(RandomWalkSequenceGenerationStrategy(), sequence_length=500)

+For a more detailed example, look at the [Amazon stocks demo](https://github.com/graph-massivizer/ts2g2/blob/main/tutorials/demo-amazon-stocks.ipynb).

-Many of the methods implemented in this library, are described in _Silva, Vanessa Freitas, et al. "Time series analysis via network science: Concepts and algorithms."
+Many of the methods implemented in this library are described in _Silva, Vanessa Freitas, et al. "Time series analysis via network science: Concepts and algorithms."
 Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery 11.3 (2021): e1404._ Nevertheless, the library also includes additional techniques found in other works from the scientific literature.

 This package is being developed as part of the [Graph-Massivizer](https://graph-massivizer.eu/) project.
 The package is a joint effort between the [Jožef Stefan Institute](https://www.ijs.si/), the [University of Twente](https://www.utwente.nl/en/), the [Vrije Universiteit Amsterdam](https://vu.nl/en), the [University of Klagenfurt](https://www.aau.at/en/), the [University of Bologna](https://www.unibo.it/en), and [Peracton](https://peracton.com/).